Autonomous-Finance/amm-monitor/README.md

 [TODO]

+## Dexi Data - Market Indicators

+DEXI provides a few indicators related to the monitored AMMs, along with the associated candles and volume data

+- SMA
+- EMA (not in v1)
+- MACD (not in v1)
+- Bollinger Bands (not in v1)

-### SubscribeIndicators
+### Handlers

-This handler can be used to subscribe for various indicators (SMA, EMA, MACD, Bollinger Bands).
+#### Get-Indicators

 [TODO]

+#### Subscribe-Indicators

+This handler can be used to subscribe to indicators data.

+The 'Register-Process' handler is used to register a process to monitor a specific AMM.
+The handler expects input tags for the AMM identifier (AMM-Process-Id), an Owner-Id and the process identifier (Subscriber-Process-Id).
+Once registered the owner (wallet with Owner-Id) has to send 1 DEXI to the Dexi process to activate the subscription.

+[TODO]

-## Top N Market Data
+## Dexi Data - Top N Market Data

 DEXI can provide **market data** on the tokens that it tracks, catering to the needs of agents which require **live data on top coins, as ranked by market cap**.